Daily Office Readings for Saturday of the 4th Week of Epiphany: Year 1

 “If we live by the Spirit, let us also be guided by the Spirit.
 Let us not become conceited, competing against one another, envying one another.”
 (Galatians 5:25 and 26)

 We need to ponder about the Spirit of God and live our lives accordingly.
 We are all infused with the Spirit of our Creator.
 This Spirit that is in each of us also recognizes that same Spirit in every person we see.
 We may not act in the spirit of truth with our fellow brothers and sisters, but the holiness of God connects well ahead of us.
-Too often we want to compete against another rather than work with them.
+Too often we want to compete against another rather than work with the other.